Understanding the Remortgage Process: How Does a Remortgage Work?

 What Does Remortgaging Mean?

 Remortgaging means replacing your current mortgage with a new mortgage deal.
-This can involve switching to a different lender or negotiating a new, different mortgage deal, with your current lender.
+This can involve switching to a different lender or negotiating a new deal with your current lender.
 People tend to choose to remortgage for various reasons, such as wanting to take advantage of a lower interest rate, reducing their monthly repayments, or releasing equity from their property for big expenses like home improvements.

 At its core, the remortgage process is about finding a better deal for you and ensuring your mortgage meets your current financial needs.